 User Researcher's Observation Tool Prototype

-We conducted a contextual inquiry in our user research study (found here) using Optimal Workshop.
-We found some deficiencies in the Optimal Workshop's Reframer tool.
+We conducted a contextual inquiry in our user research study using Optimal Workshop.
+We found some drawbacks in the Optimal Workshop's Reframer tool.
 While conducting a contextual inquiry, we were forced to use two-three objects (audio recorder, Reframer - to jot down observation notes, notepad to sketch environment/models) to record our observations.
 It was a terrible experience to keep track of audio recording status (most of us used smart phones), to carry a laptop for jotting down observation notes while shadowing subjects, carrying a notepad to sketch environments/models.

 A seamless way to record observations was much needed to avoid any interruptions and to fully focus on our subjects rather than worrying about the number of objects/devices being used whilst conducting contextual inquiry.